Voiletevergaden/mindnf/README.md

 Then the program find minimal DNF compatible with the truth table in &lt;truth table file&gt;.

-For example, the file [testtruthtable.txt](https://github.com/kmaed/mindnf/blob/master/testtruthtable.txt) is an incomplete truth table representing X=F(A, B, C):
+For example, the file [testtruthtable.txt](https://github.com/kmaed/mindnf/blob/master/testtruthtable.txt) is an incomplete truth table representing X = F(A, B, C):

 |A|B|C|X|
 |-|-|-|-|